HamzaZFrog/java-app/README.md

 ## Usage

 1. Clone the project.
-2. Use tools like OWASP Dependency-Check or Snyk to scan for vulnerabilities.
+2. Use JFrog Security to scan for vulnerabilities.
 3. Analyze the code for security issues.

 **Disclaimer**: This project is for educational purposes only.
 Do not use in production.